Key Risk Factors

 Natural gas transit risks

-Gas transit via FSU countries, in particular Ukraine, is associated with the risk of the counterparties defaulting on their transit obligations, which exposes Gazprom Group to the risk of improper performance of its obligations under gas supply contracts.
+Gas transmission via third countries is associated with the risk of the counterparties defaulting on their transit obligations, which exposes Gazprom Group to the risk of improper performance of its obligations under gas supply contracts.

 Russian regulatory risks for the gas industry